 After reading this novel, I realized I had somewhat of a rosy picture of the French Revolution.
 I was unaware of the extent and gravity of the situation until I read this story.
 This novel has so many themes and symbols that I haven’t covered here; it is heavy in terms of depth, themes, and even language.
 The first line of the novel itself is apt about the story “It was the best of times, it was the worst of times.”
 Even the themes of resurrection and redemption are prevalent throughout the story and different characters represent different elements that add up together in the end.

 I liked reading this novel.
-The historical setting was one of the things that intrigued me about this book and I got a completely new perspective about that particular time in history.
+The historical setting was one of the things that intrigued me about this book and I got a completely new perspective on that particular time in history.
 It kept me interested but the language at times was a bit heavy because of its diction so it took me a while to finish it.
 This is a book that had been on my reading list for years and it is a must-read.

 *Get a copy by clicking on the book cover above.